Monte Erice: Geology

+Hydrology

 Monte Erice is supplied by perennial and seasonal springs, which historically fed troughs and basins used by residents and herders.
 These arise from rainfall and snowmelt filtering through the limestone strata before re-emerging at impermeable layers.

+Monte Erice’s springs historically supplied water not only to the mountain settlements but also to the city of Trapani below.
+In 1342, the Chiaramonte family constructed the Acquedotto chiaramontano, an aqueduct carrying potable water from springs on the slopes of Monte Erice into Trapani.

+The system crossed the districts of Bonagia and Pizzolungo and later included underground terracotta conduits (catusi) and masonry channels (embriciato).
+In the 17th century the aqueduct was expanded and partly rebuilt on arches near the modern Via Archi district of Trapani.
+The water supplied several public fountains, including the Fontana di Saturno near the church of Sant’Agostino.

+Some elements of the historic water system survive on Monte Erice, including restored watering troughs.
+In 2026, one of the watering troughs was formally rededicated by the Erice municipality as the memorial piazzetta "Tra cielo e mare" ("Between Sky and Sea"), commemorating missing children and recognising the area’s continuing civic and historical significance.

 Climate

 Monte Erice has a cooler, more humid microclimate than the surrounding lowlands.
 Fog and low clouds are frequent, especially in winter.
 Northeasterly and northwesterly winds bring fog, rain and occasional snow; summers are drier with south-easterly breezes, while autumn often brings storms.

-Average daily highs range from about 14 °C (57 °F) in February to 28 °C (82 F) in August, with lows from 11–13 °C (52–55 °F) in winter to 25 °C (77 °F) in summer.
+Average daily highs range from about 14 °C (57 °F) in February to 28 °C (82 F) in August, with lows from 11 to 13 °C (52–55 °F) in winter to 25 °C (77 °F) in summer.

 Flora

+Remnant woodland survives on the slopes of Monte Erice, most notably within the Bosco Sacro di Erice.
+The forest is dominated by laurel (Laurus nobilis), manna ash (Fraxinus ornus) and mahaleb cherry (Prunus mahaleb).
+Some mahaleb cherry trees are particularly old and large, reaching diameters of about 60 cm and heights of around 17 metres, and are considered remnants of earlier forest formations.
+The vegetation is closely linked to nearby oak woodland, mainly composed of downy oak (Quercus virgiliana).
+Climbing plants such as ivy and sarsaparilla are also present.

-The mountain supports varied Mediterranean flora, including evergreen shrubs, aromatic herbs, and seasonal wildflowers adapted to its humid conditions.
+The mountain also supports varied Mediterranean flora, including evergreen shrubs, aromatic herbs, and seasonal wildflowers adapted to its humid conditions.

 Evergreen species include ivy (Hedera helix), mastic (Pistacia lentiscus), alaternus (Rhamnus alaternus), wild laurel, sage, marjoram, thyme, and artemisia.
 Early-blooming plants include dungwort (Helleborus foetidus), snapdragon (Antirrhinum), and various mosses and lichens.
 Spring brings violets (Viola odorata), narcissus, hyacinths, anemones, daisies (Bellis perennis), poppies (Papaver rhoeas), broom (Genista), and wild chrysanthemums.
 In autumn and early winter, crocus (Colchicum autumnale) and cyclamens (Cyclamen repandum) flower.
 Modern surveys also record maquis and woodland with holm oak (Quercus ilex), downy oak (Quercus pubescens), carob (Ceratonia siliqua), olive, and wild pear (Pyrus pyraster), alongside cultivated vineyards and orchards on the foothills.